Message from the Artistic Director and Board President

-Dear members and friends of The Tucson Masterworks Chorale:
+Dear members and friends of The Tucson Masterworks Chorale.

-However, what I really want to do is to extend to you the most wonderful Holiday Greetings and to thank you for everything you’ve accomplished for Masterworks this year.
-You’ve practiced at home and at rehearsal.
+To all of you I wish to extend our very best wishes for the New Year and to thank you for everything you’ve accomplished for Masterworks this year.
+You’ve worked hard at home and at rehearsal.
 You’ve sung your hearts out.
 You’ve written donation checks and have asked your friends to do likewise.
-You’ve sold ads, brought food for our socials, helped set up for rehearsals, and served as Section Leaders and Board Members.
+You’ve sold ads, brought food for our socials, helped set up for rehearsals, and served as section leaders and board members.
 You are an incredibly dedicated group.
 You performed brilliantly and our recent concerts were appreciated by audiences who are now looking forward to our next presentation.
-While the audiences enjoyed the soloists and orchestra, their highest praise was for your hard work.
-Thank you.
+While the audiences enjoyed the soloists and orchestra, their highest praise was for your hard work.See you in January.

 If you are searching for other newsletters, they can be found here: archived newsletters.

 Please fill out the information below to be added to our email list.
 You will receive updates about the Chorale via this list.
 We never share our list.
 Thank you for your interest!